 Bailey Wantuch is a passionate pedagogue looking to expand online music learning during the COVID-19 crisis.
-She has been teaching remote violin lessons via Skype for about a year now with successful results.
+She has been teaching remote violin lessons via Skype for over a year with successful results.
 She can also tutor in basic music theory and music history.

-Chicago native Bailey Wantuch is an active musician around the world and has recently performed in Chile, Mexico, Kenya, Germany, and Switzerland.
-She has appeared at the Zodiac Music Academy & Festival in France, the International Music Workshop & Festival in Germany, and the Arosa Music Academy: Masterclass at the Highest Level.
+Chicago native Bailey Wantuch’s musianship and teaching artistry has brought her around the world, most recently to Austria, Canada, Chile, China, France, Germany, Kenya, Mexico, and Switzerland.
+Notably, she has appeared at the Zodiac Music Academy & Festival, the International Music Workshop & Festival, and the Arosa Music Academy: Masterclass at the Highest Level.
 She has also attended prestigious festivals in the USA such as Madeline Island Chamber Music and the Northwestern Summer Violin Institute.
-Upcoming international performances include a fall 2020 tour of the Netherlands as a member of Quatuor Æternum performing Messiaen’s Quatuor pour la fin du temps.
-Locally, Wantuch is a member of the Oistrakh Symphony of Chicago and the Northbrook Symphony Orchestra, and will be premiering new classical compositions by students at the University of Chicago through Chamber Concerto Project.
+Wantuch is the violinist for the chamber ensemble Quatuor Æternum, founded in Germany in 2019.
+Locally, she is a member of the Oistrakh Symphony of Chicago and the Northbrook Symphony Orchestra.

 In addition to performing, Wantuch is a passionate and devoted pedagogue having taught at schools worldwide including Cuerdas Frotadas (Chile), La Escuela Superior de Música de la UJED (Mexico), El Sistema Kenya, and the Des Plaines School of Music (USA).
-She has taken an interest in social justice through music education and recently completed the Global Leaders Program, a year-long certificate program for socially-minded musicians spanning the globe.
+She is dedicated to social justice through music education and in 2019 completed the Global Leaders Program, a year-long certificate program for socially-minded musicians and teaching artists spanning the globe.